bridgesense/lampready/README.md

 This script syncs your project's root folder inside a container.
 That allows you to work on and debug code in a working Web server environment.
-Most of these virtual environments do not have mail utilities set up, because dealing with the fallout of development spam is never fun.
+Most of these virtual environments do not have mail utilities set up, because dealing with the fallout of development spam is never fun!

 Sometimes those forms and crons need tested.
 LAMPready uses [Postfix](https://www.postfix.org/) to route all outbound mail to a single convenient inbox which can be access with the __bash box mail__ command.